Kai5174/JenkinsLearning/README.md

 ## Pipeline
 View [Official Doc](https://jenkins.io/doc/pipeline/tour/hello-world/) for more information

-Create new file `Jenkinsfile` with content
+Create new file `Jenkinsfile` with content (This is for naive implementation, the example is in my git repository [here](https://github.com/Kai5174/JenkinsLearning))
 ```
 pipeline {
     agent { docker 'python:3.5.1' }